-Campus policies related to sexual harassment are found on the College website.
+Campus policies related to sex-based harassment are found on the College website.
 Use the search feature to quickly locate the Policies and Procedures Manual (Section F - Students).
+Violations of these policies may be reported to a Resident Advisor, Housing Staff or other college employee.
+You may also visit with the Title IX Coordinator, Dr. Molly Harris, for additional information.

-SMOKING, SMOKELESS TOBACCO & ELECTRIC SMOKING DEVICES
+SMOKING, SMOKELESS TOBACCO & ELECTRONIC SMOKING DEVICES

 All buildings on the Grayson College campus have been declared tobacco free.
-Tobacco use is permitted only in designated areas and parking lots, at least 20 feet from a building entrance.
-For additional information, please see GDA Local Policy Tobacco and E-cigarettes
+Tobacco is permitted only in designated areas and parking lots, at least 20 feet from a building entrance.
+For additional information, please see GDA Local Policy - Tobacco and E-cigarettes.